-- Lowland dry acid grassland
+- · Lowland dry acid grassland

 - Lowland meadows

 - Coastal and floodplain grazing marsh

 - Purple moor grass and rush pasture

-Grassland covers 38% of England, with 5% of this being 'semi-natural' and 32% 'improved'.
+Five per cent of England is covered by semi-natural grassland and 32 per cent by improved grassland.
 Improved grassland refers to modifying grassland to improve it for agriculture.
 It is unimproved grasslands, that have not been heavily modified or fertilised, which provide better grassland habitats for plants and wildlife.
 Grassland extent declined over the 20th century.
 This loss slowed towards the 21st century, though underlying this trend is an indication that the condition, or quality, of broad grassland habitats has declined in recent years (Plantlife International, 2023).